Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Introduction

-In Ref. \cite{Luo:2017eub}, the $QQ\bar{q}\bar{q}$ states were systematically studied with a CMI model, where the color mixing effects between $(QQ)_{\bar{3}_{c}}(\bar{q}\bar{q})_{3_{c}}$ and $(QQ)_{6_{c}}(\bar{q}\bar{q})_{\bar{6}_{c}}$ structures were considered and the thresholds of meson-meson channels were treated as reference scales to estimate the tetraquark masses.
-From a series of studies on multiquark states with that model \cite{Luo:2017eub,Wu:2016gas,Chen:2016ont,Wu:2016vtq,Wu:2017weo,Zhou:2018pcv,Li:2018vhp,Wu:2018xdi,An:2019idk,Cheng:2019obk}, it seems that the method using thresholds usually gives underestimated masses \cite{Liu:2019zoy}.
-A possible source for the underestimation is that the color-electric contribution to the two heavy quarks in tetraquarks was not explicitly considered \cite{Karliner:2017qjm,Weng:2018mmf}.
-Considering the color-Coulomb interaction, the binding energy of two heavy quarks has a positive correlation with their reduced mass.
-When the two heavy quarks are separated to a large distance, the $QQ\bar{q}\bar{q}$ state will form a mixed $(Q\bar{q})_{1c}(Q\bar{q})_{1c}$-$(Q\bar{q})_{8c}(Q\bar{q})_{8c}$ meson-meson type structure.
-On the contrary, if the two heavy quarks move in a small spatial region because of the attraction, they may form a $\bar{3}_{c}$ substructure and the tetraquark can be treated as a diquark-antidiquark state.
-Here the distance between the two light antiquarks is not necessary to be small due to the considerable relativistic effect and small color-Coulomb potential.
-In this article, we intend to perform a further study of double-heavy tetraquark systems, especially the nonstrange double-charm system.
+In Ref. \cite{Luo:2017eub}, the $QQ\bar{q}\bar{q}$ states were systematically studied using a CMI model in which the color mixing effects between $(QQ)_{\bar{3}_{c}}(\bar{q}\bar{q})_{3_{c}}$ and $(QQ)_{6_{c}}(\bar{q}\bar{q})_{\bar{6}_{c}}$ structures were considered, and the thresholds of the meson-meson channels were treated as reference scales to estimate the tetraquark masses.
+According to a series of studies on multiquark states that used the above model \cite{Luo:2017eub,Wu:2016gas,Chen:2016ont,Wu:2016vtq,Wu:2017weo,Zhou:2018pcv,Li:2018vhp,Wu:2018xdi,An:2019idk,Cheng:2019obk}, it appears that the method that uses thresholds usually yields underestimated masses \cite{Liu:2019zoy}.
+A possible reason for the underestimation is that the color-electric contribution to the two heavy quarks in the tetraquarks was not explicitly considered \cite{Karliner:2017qjm,Weng:2018mmf}.
+Considering the color-Coulomb interaction, the binding energy of two heavy quarks exhibits a positive correlation with their reduced mass.
+When the two heavy quarks are separated by a large distance, the $QQ\bar{q}\bar{q}$ state will form a mixed $(Q\bar{q})_{1c}(Q\bar{q})_{1c}$-$(Q\bar{q})_{8c}(Q\bar{q})_{8c}$ meson-meson type structure.
+In contrast, if the two heavy quarks move in a small spatial region because of the attraction, they may form a $\bar{3}_{c}$ substructure and the tetraquark can be treated as a diquark-antidiquark state.
+In this case, it is not necessary for the distance between the two light antiquarks to be small due to the considerable relativistic effect and small color-Coulomb potential.
+In this study, we aimed to perform a further investigation of double-heavy tetraquark systems, particularly the nonstrange double-charm system.